 Active noise cancellation

 Like its over-ear predecessor, the left earbud has ten configurable levels of ANC, three of which may be stored and cycled through.
 The finished product is nothing short of spectacular.
 The majority of the background noise will be entirely silenced.
 I could work quietly on the front porch without being distracted by traffic sounds.
-High-frequency noises, such as a semi-truck horn, were seldom heard in the soundscape, and it had to be something that happened in front of the home for me to detect it.
+High-frequency sounds, like a semi-truck horn, were rarely heard in the environment.
+For me to hear them, something had to happen in front of the house.

-The Jabra Elite 85t ranks third in the category for greatest ANC performance, just behind the Sony WF-1000xM3, a compliment.
-That also means it outperforms the AirPods Pro, a device that has recently received accolades for its excellent noise canceling.
+The true wireless Jabra Elite 85t has the third-best ANC performance in its category, just behind the Sony WF-1000xM3 true wireless earbuds, which is a praised.
+That also means it works better than the Apple AirPods Pro, a device that was recently praised for its good noise cancellation.

-Although the QuietComfort Earbuds and Elite 85t have their Transparency settings, Bose offers a more powerful and unique version that works in conjunction with ANC.
+The QuietComfort Earbuds and Elite 85t have Transparency settings, but Bose has a more powerful and special version that works with ANC.

 This improves ambient awareness and makes sounds more distinct, allowing you to recognize them more easily.
 The Elite 85t mode is no slouch either, with superb clarity for hearing most of what’s going on around you.
 It just cannot match with what Bose provides.

 Jabra easily wins this round-based just on looks.
 The company’s aptitude for fine craftsmanship is on full show.
-Although the Elite 85t’s plastic shell is thicker than the previous iteration, its smooth matte surface is still incredibly robust and appealing.
+The Elite 85t’s smooth matte plastic casing is thicker than its predecessor, yet it’s still strong and attractive.

 Unlike their competition, these buds do not stand out like a sore thumb.
 We also like the color combinations, including Titanium/Black, Gold/Beige, Copper/Black, Black, and Grey.

-Despite having a heavier (1 gram heavier) and longer (2mm longer) frame than the Jabra Elite 75t vs Bose, the Elite 85t provides comparable comfort and fit.
+The Elite 85t’s comfort and fit are equivalent to the Jabra Elite 75t vs Bose despite its heavier (1 gram) and longer (2mm) frame.
 Jabra developed the sound port with an oval form that enables easy entry into the canal.
 When correctly set, the company’s gel tips give a strong grip and enough on-ear stability.

 The charging case for the Elite 85t is the most portable of the two.
-It’s lighter than the AirPods Pro case, feels more sturdy, and has powerful magnets on the inside to keep the lid closed and the buds securely stored.
+It’s lighter than the Apple AirPods Pro case and includes powerful magnets to keep the lid closed and the buds secure.
 You won’t feel burdened carrying it in your pockets or gym bag, and it won’t add extra weight while commuting.

 We understand why Bose needed bigger housing to house its strong internals.
 We also believe the firm might have come up with a lot more imaginative design than the QuietComfort Earbuds were given.
 The elongated pill form stands out in an unattractive way.
 We also believe the color selections are blander compared to Jabra’s offers.